faithadewuyi/100-html-css-and-js-projects-for-beginners/README.md

 69. Virtual Assistant Business Card
 70. Marketing Agency Website
 71. Budget Tracker
+72. Grocery List Manager
+73. To Do List Manager

 This is not an exhaustive list but rather a starting point for brainstorming ideas.